ryan-mooore/topomc/README.md

 ## Contributing

 Feel free to create a PR at any point, or add an issue if you have any problems or suggestions.

-### To do list

-- [ ] Add support for 1.19 (highest priority)
-- [ ] Prevent crash when heightmap data is missing
-- [ ] Add tree symbols to map
-- [ ] Research possibility of switching to different NBT library
-- [ ] Crop map edges to remove artefacts from smoothing